ostroproject/ostro-os/doc/quick_start/quick_start.rst

 This quick start guide explains how to install the Ostro OS development environment on your development system and to install and run applications on :ref:`platforms`.

-Refer to the Ostro OS Release Notes for specific details about capabilities and status of features for the current release.
+Refer to the Ostro OS Release Notes in the Image Release area for specific details about capabilities and status of features for the current release.

 This guide describes two ways to get started with your investigation and use of the Ostro OS: